Living Labs - FOOD, WATER, BIODIVERSITY NEXUS

 Time: 9.30am – 12.30pm

-Details: Depart Te Pae at 9.30am for the Research Station.
-Arrive back at Te Pae for 12.30pm.
+Details: Depart Town Hall 9.30am for the Research Station.
+Arrive back for 12.30pm.

 The Lincoln University Integral Health Dairy Farm is adapting a traditional dairy farm to address the food, water, and biodiversity nexus under a changing climate.
 Through examples of nature-based solutions such as wetland regeneration; native planting that considers the local biophysical characteristics now and into the future; and modifying livestock feed production to cope with drought and other extremes, the Lincoln University Integral Health Dairy Farm is exploring, implementing and testing adaptation approaches for agricultural resilience into the future.
 The changes being made have multiple benefits in addition to climate change adaptation: reducing greenhouse gas emissions, reducing water use and improving water quality, as well as increasing biodiversity.
 You will be taken to this working dairy farm to see and hear about the latest developments and innovations.